windust/community-manager/README.md

 ## License

-This project is listed under the Apache License Version 2.0 - see the LICENSE.md for details
+This project is listed under the Apache License Version 2.0 - see the [LICENSE](LICENSE) for details

 ## Acknowledgments